Gilliland Vanasdale Sinatra Law Office, LLC received the Martindale-Hubbell Client Distinction Award

-Gilliland Vanasdale founded the firm Gilliland Vanasdale Sinatra Law Office 17 years ago.
+Gilliland Vanasdale founded the firm Gilliland Vanasdale Sinatra Law Office, LLC 17 years ago.

 Before that, Gilliland Vanasdale worked with Nationwide Insurance in downtown Butler, where she started in 1993 after graduating from Indiana University of Pennsylvania.
 She began working in Nationwide’s insurance claims department and made her way up to claims that involved lawsuits.
 She continued working full time with Nationwide while attending Duquesne University School of Law in Pittsburgh, where she would commute between school and work at least four times a week.

 “I take such joy in this work,” Gilliland Vanasdale said of the practice of law.
 “I truly believe that justice is blind and it should be administered with the utmost integrity.
 That’s what brought me to make this decision.”

 Gilliland Vanasdale will spend the rest of this year transferring her cases to other lawyers in her firm as she focuses on the election.